The Complete Guide to Dental Bone Grafts: Procedure, Pain, and Cost [2024]

 1. How long does a dental bone graft take to heal?

-3. Can my body reject the bone graft?
+3. Can my body reject this type of treatment?

-4. Is a bone graft always necessary before getting dental implants?
+4. Is it always necessary prior getting implants?

 Conclusion